Full Code

 Available Tools

-The Memobase MCP server provides three powerful tools:
+The Memobase MCP server exposes three powerful tools to your AI agent.

 1. save_memory